vageez/hackernews/README.md

 #### State managment is managed with Redux

+### Unit Tests implemented with JEST.
+> Testing of reducer actions

+### Styling with Styled components
+> Minimal use of media query to manage font size between Mobile and Desktop

 #### IO is handled through Epics, implementing Futures.
 Futures (Fluture) are a Mondaic alternative to handling Promises.

 > [Fluture Parallel](https://github.com/fluture-js/Fluture/tree/11.x#parallel)